 As a result in 2016, CCFU initiated a programme that seeks to support the efforts of indigenous minority groups in involved in using their culture to generate income.
 The programme targets women in particular and seeks to enhance transmission of knowledge and skills to the younger generation.
 The criteria of selection involved identifying groups that are organised, have a running business or income generating activities using cultural resources, that have basic book keeping, transmitting their knowledge and are driven by the need to promote their culture.
 The selected groups would receive a grant to enhance their capacity and grow their businesses or income generating activities, as well as business skills training.
-Following visits to indigenous minority groups in Uganda that expressed interest, CCFU identify three groups to work with under this project.
+Following visits to indigenous minority groups in Uganda that expressed interest, CCFU identified three groups to work with under this project.
+We hope to identify another group in 2018/2019.

-So far, CCFU is supporting the Rwebisengo Widows Cultural Association (RWCA) and the Kebu Women Development Initiative (in West Nile) is up next
+So far, CCFU is supporting the Rwebisengo Widows Cultural Association (RWCA) in Ntoroko District and Tubehammwe Women's group in Buliisa District.